camroberts/udacity/README.md

 1. A chart which shows the number of unique winners of the minor premiership in the last n years.
 The viewer would be able to choose n.
 2. A chart which shows the number of years each team has been waiting to win the minor premiership.
 The viewer would be able to choose different teams.

 Ultimately, I choose the second option as I felt this was more engaging.
-Especially if the viewer is a rugby league fan and isable to choose their own team.
-As well as hopefully illustrating if the salary cap did or did not have a levelling effect the chart also also provides a neat way of showing the history of the competition.
+Especially if the viewer is a rugby league fan and is able to choose their own team.
+As well as hopefully illustrating if the salary cap did or did not have a levelling effect the chart also provides a neat way of showing the history of the competition.

 I chose to implement the chart in Dimple.js rather than D3.js as I thought being a relatively straight forward line chart, it would be smoother experience.
 However, even with this chart, I feel I reached the limit of what could be done with Dimple and I regretted my choice in the end.
 The availability of features somewhat determined the final design, more of which I'll discuss in the feedback section.

+The interactivity of the chart is provided through the legend.
+I found examples of Dimple.js charts using the legend as buttons.
+While the end product works, I'm not 100% happy with the method.
+Without explaining, it's not obvious the legend behaves like this, and it's clumsy to implement.

 ## Feedback
 ### Round 1